-Washington State University is a public, state institution, so it offers a reduced tuition rate of $10,202 for in-state students who attend full-time.
+Washington State University is a public, state institution, so it offers a reduced tuition rate of $10,708 for students who qualify as state residents and attend full-time.
+For non-Washington residents, out-of-state tuition is $26,392 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.